-I come back to a favorite book by David Richo.
-It’s called; “Daring to Trust” and it was published in 2010.
+I come back to this helpful book again and again.
+It’s called, “Daring to Trust” by David Richo, and it was published in 2010.
 Whenever I dip into it I get a gem or a jolt --and always what I need.

 Today I read this:

 “Parents are expected to fulfill 100 percent of our needs in our early life, including safety and security.
 As adults, we learn to find need fulfillment in ourselves, in our friends, in our family, in our career, in our spiritual program, in nature and in other resources that we discover.
 We then do not rely on a partner, or on any person, for more than 25 percent of our need fulfillment.
 This includes our need for safety and security.”